dart-lang/language/working/augmentations/feature-specification.md

     fills in implementation and adds capabilities to it.
 That's how freezed and built_value work.

-*   Other times, a code generator produces code with default basic behavior and that a human author then wants to tweak or refine it.
-You see this sometimes with FFI where you a code generator provides a default API to some external system but where you want to layer on hand-authored code to provide a more natural Dart-like experience.
+*   Other times, a code generator produces code with default basic behavior that a human author then wants to tweak or refine.
+You see this sometimes with FFI where a code generator provides a default API to some external system but where you want to layer on hand-authored code to provide a more natural Dart-like experience.

 Having a mixture of hand-authored and generated code works well when the generated code consists of completely separate declarations from the